Tuff Hedeman: Early life and career

 Hedeman barely missed winning a second consecutive PBR world title in 1996, losing to Owen Washburn as he came in second.
-He then finished third in the world during the 1997 PBR season.
-His last ride was at the PBR Bud Light Cup Series event in Odessa, Texas in 1998, when he landed on his head after getting thrown off and herniated a disc in his previously injured neck, which required surgery.
+Hedeman then finished third in the world during the 1997 PBR season.
+His last ride was at the PBR Bud Light Cup event in Odessa, Texas, in 1998, when in the first round, he landed on his head after getting bucked off and herniated a disc in his previously injured neck, which required surgery.
+He was leading both the PBR and PRCA world standings in 1998 at the time of his injury.
 After some consideration, he officially retired in 1999.
-He was leading both the PBR and PRCA World Standings in 1998 at the time of his injury.

-Hedeman is one of the estimated seven to ten riders to have ever ridden Bodacious for the qualified 8 seconds, with the stand-out ride being a 95-point ride at the 1993 Bull Riders Only (BRO) World Finals in Long Beach, California.
+He is one of the estimated seven to ten riders to have ever ridden Bodacious for the qualified eight seconds, with the stand-out ride being a 95-point ride at the 1993 Bull Riders Only (BRO) World Finals in Long Beach, California.